 Imagine this: you walk into your basement to find some personal belongings you stored there in the bitter cold of winter.
 You find them with little trouble – but they’ve fallen victim to water damage.
 As a result, the items you held dear are now warped, molded and otherwise damaged beyond repair.

 When you store things in your basement, you do so to keep them safe while you’re not using them.
 The last thing you want to deal with is a leak that can compromise those items’ integrity.
 Unfortunately, a leaking basement does more than damage your belongings.
 If water from Denver’s snow melt and precipitation gets through your basement and into your foundation, your home may no longer be structurally secure.

 That’s why you can’t wait to waterproof your basement.
 If you see standing water, dampness on the walls, or other signs of a leak, you need to reach out to a contractor ASAP.
-How do you know, though, which contractors in Denver, CO, you can rely on?
+How do you know, though, which contractors can you rely on in Denver, CO?

 Signs of a Leaking Basement

 Before you start reaching out to professionals, you’re going to need to determine whether or not your basement is actually leaking.
 Signs of a leak include:

 - Cooler Air – Basements are underground and are, as a result, naturally cooler than the rest of your home.
 However, there’s a difference between a cool basement and a frigid one.
 Is your basement feeling unusually cold?
 Additional dampness in the air makes it more difficult for a particular area to warm up.
 If your basement is leaking water, it will be more difficult for you to keep it warm.

 - Rising Electric Bills – In the same vein, keep an eye on your electric bill if you suspect a leak.
 Your efforts to control the temperature of your home may end up costing you money.
 While that cost is a pain, it’s also a clear sign that something’s gone wrong in your basement.